ptorru/octoml-cli-tutorials/tutorials/yolov5/README.md

 ![Client and inference container architecture](images/image1.png)

-Start by selecting an image that you want to run inference again.
+Start by selecting an image on which you want to run an inference.
 For this tutorial, we’ll use this image of [a guy riding a bike](https://croftonbikedoctor.files.wordpress.com/2017/06/images-einstein.jpg):